Other timing system

 1. Recommended: Reads (detections) include the reader's GEO location.

 2. Reads without the GEO location.
-In that case, the map editor.
+In that case, the readers' locations must be set in RACEMAP map editor.

 HTTP Request